zuplo/docs/docs/articles/api-key-api.md

 ### API Keys

 A Consumer can have any number of API keys associated with it.
-Each API Key shares the same identity (i.e. Consumer) when authenticating with this service.
-Expired keys will not be permitted to authenticate after their expiration.
+Each API Key shares the same identity (for example Consumer) when authenticating with this service.
+Expired keys won't be permitted to authenticate after their expiration.

 :::tip